As someone who has worked with outdoor-wear factories and performance fabric development, I often hear one simple question:

 Q2: Are Patagonia jackets really warm?

-Q4: Is Patagonia considered a luxury brand?
+Q4: Is Patagonia a luxury brand?